-- printf() – is a library function which displays the formatted output to the screen.
+- printf() – is a library function that displays the formatted output to the screen.
 Further, we will see how to properly format the output and how to include various variables in the formatted output.
 Here we pass “Hello World!” as a string to it and it sends the message on the output screen.

 An investment in knowledge always pays the best interest.
-Hope you like the tutorial.
-Do come back for more because learning paves way for a better understanding.
+I hope you like the tutorial.
+Do come back for more because learning paves way for a better understanding

 Do not forget to share and Subscribe.